alekseivoroshilov/gd-exam-test-frame-avoroshilov/README.md

 The purpose of this repository is to store my testing framework I created for education and practice using Java.

-It is designed to test a specific Android Dictionary app, to which can have the access only course professors and me.
+It is designed to test a specific Android Dictionary app, to which can have access only course professors and me.

 This framework satisfies the requirements of patterns: